 - The participants expressed their understanding of business transformation and its relevance to their respective business.

 - Technology, functions and roles of employees are in the fast lane in today’s world.
 Everyone agreed change is vital to cope with market pressures.

 - Pain areas were identified primarily in the scope of attrition and retention.
 Attracting the right talent is a big stress point.

 - Attrition rates are growing as hired candidates are found to be misaligned with companies’ goals.

 - Some guests shared innovative solutions they had evolved to bridge the gap between education and hiring, so attrition could be reduced.
 From “Retaining to Retraining” of talent, to measuring “Learnability – Trainability” quotient of new hires, some sharp ideas came forth.

 - Employee engagement and succession planning is the need of the hour for higher retention.

 - Millennials and Gen Y are much more in synch with the advent of mobility and apps.
-SMEs must be geared to accommodate aspirations of a workforce that is highly interactional on web and social channels to stay ahead of the curve.
+SMEs must be geared to accommodate the aspirations of a workforce that is highly interactional on the web and social channels to stay ahead of the curve.